cloudmesh-community/book/chapters/class/policy.md

-To support you we have established an open policy of sharing information not only as part of the class material and your deliverables, but also as part of how we conduct support.
+To support you we have established an open policy of sharing information not only as part of the class material and your deliverable, but also as part of how we conduct support.
 We establish the following principals:

 * Online hours are prioritized for online students, residential